 THE INDIAN FIGHTER is a generally interesting 1955 pass at making a western with some depth, sympathetic to Native Americans (not that they get to play themselves) and with a novelistic-tinged approach in the writing by Ben Hecht that voices early environmental concerns, deals a bit with racism, throws in some daring-for-the-day sex, and thankfully has a battle at the tail end.

 Produced by Kirk Douglas as a showcase starring vehicle for himself and to launch his own company, Bryna, it has intelligent dialogue, and most of the acting comes off fairly naturalistic under stylish but not showy direction by Andre de Toth.
 Kirk’s ‘hero’ has some questionable behaviors.
 For one, he practically rapes the love interest, a Sioux maiden played by drop-dead stunner Elsa Martinelli, 20 and captivating, brought over from Italy on the strength of a magazine cover (she was a model) seen by Kirk’s wife Anne.

-Now, Anne is Kirk’s 2nd wife.
-His first, Diana, is a co-star here as secondary love-interest (thanks a load, baby).
+Now, Anne was Kirk’s 2nd wife.
+His first, Diana, co-stars here as secondary love-interest (thanks a load, baby).
 Meanwhile, Kirk, according to his memoirs, goes at it hot & heavy with Elsa.
 This is not hard to understand: one look at her here, bathing in a stream, when I first saw this a kid, pretty much helped cement my partner inclinations (along with Sophia Loren in The Pride And The Passion, so better or worse, I owe Italy a lot).

-Kirk’s saga as ‘Johnny Hawks’ (one of fifteen westerns he graced) did a decent $2,550,000, and his marriage to Anne survived his dalliance with Elsa, as they celebrated their 63rd anniversary in 2017.
+On eof his fifteen westerns, Kirk’s saga as ‘Johnny Hawks’ did a decent $2,550,000, and his marriage to Anne survived his dalliance with Elsa.